 Insights from human development theory have informed my personal development and spiritual maturity and understanding of vocation.

-- Alan Jamieson, in his thesis, A Churchless Faith, opened my eyes to the stages-of-faith thesis of James Fowler.
+- Alan Jamieson‘s research, encapsulated in A Churchless Faith, opened my eyes to the stages-of-faith thesis of James Fowler.
 Exploring Fowler’s thesis, in Becoming Adult, Becoming Christian, deepened my understanding of vocation as something holistic and encompassing.
-Vocation is the central element of my personal philosophy of human being and development.
+Vocation remains a central element of my personal philosophy of human being and development.

 - Elaine Aron, in The Highly Sensitive Person, documents and promotes the concept of high sensitivity.
 I experienced this as an enlightening ‘window onto my soul.’
 It enabled me to, first of all, to accurately understand the traumatic experiences of my youth and young adult life.
 I was then became able to reframe my trauma and to work effectively on my personal sense of human being and development.

 - Parker J Palmer‘s Let Your Life Speak provides a simple introduction to some of the complexity involved in listening to the inner voice of our true selves, which is always guiding us towards an authentic expression of our personal vocation.

-I am in the early stages of articulating a personal perspective on vocation and spiritual transformation, in the context of post-modern society.
-If you are interested in this, please follow this blog, join my personal mailing list, or follow me on social media.
+I am presently in the early stage of articulating a personal perspective on vocation and spiritual transformation, named Hodos, in the context of post-modern society.